Muhammad breaks world record in 400 hurdles at nationals

-DES MOINES, Iowa (AP) — In workouts, Dalilah Muhammad has often been on world-record pace.

-On a drizzly Sunday night, she put everything together.
-Muhammad broke a 16-year-old world record in the 400-meter hurdles by finishing in 52.20 seconds at the U.S. championships.
+On a drizzly Sunday night, Muhammad broke a 16-year-old world record in the 400-meter hurdles by finishing in 52.20 seconds at the U.S. championships.

 “I’m just shocked,” Muhammad said.
 “I broke the world record.”

-With puddles formed on the track, the reigning Olympic champion sloshed her way to eclipse the mark of 52.34 set by Yuliya Pechonkina of Russia on Aug.
+With puddles formed on the track, the defending Olympic champion sloshed her way around the track to eclipse the mark of 52.34 set by Yuliya Pechonkina of Russia on Aug.
 8, 2003.

 Running out of the fourth lane, Muhammad didn’t let the rain drops deter her.
 She looked at her time and was almost taken aback.